Joy Blooms, follow my adventures in Lubbock as I garden here

 Plant Bermuda Grass.
 Although I don't find it especially attractive, I will plant Bermuda Grass.
 I have read that you only need to water (deeply) every 7-10 days.
 Of course that will be after the grass is established.
 Seeds & seedlings need to kept wet.
 That will mean watering several times during the day.
 I've also read that Buffalo Grass requires watering every 2 weeks.
 I have seen any up close and personal.
 It might be good for the outer parts of the property.

 Add a sprinkler system.
 The previous owners didn't install an underground sprinkler system.
 So I have the privilege and expense of putting one in.
 Guess I'll plan for a December installation - probably will be cheaper then (out of season).
-I used drip systems in my flower and veggie beds in Denver -- will do the same here.
+I used drip systems in my Flower and veggie beds in Denver -- will do the same here.
 I've read that it is better to have a sprinkler head that throws large droplet of water low to the ground.
 This minimizes the water loss.

 Water early.
 As in Denver, I'll water early in the morning before the sun is hot and the winds begin to blow.